 Make life easy for yourself

 Once you have arranged your mammogram, there are a few things that you can do to help make the mammogram process as comfortable as possible.
 Whilst the procedure isn’t overly painful, some women can find it a bit uncomfortable, especially if they are feeling a little anxious and tense about the results.

 Firstly, cut out any caffeine from your diet for a couple of days prior to your appointment, this will reduce sensitivity during the test, as caffeine can increase the tenderness of breast tissue.
 Another way of ensuring minimal discomfort during the procedure is to schedule your appointment for a week after your period has finished so your breasts aren’t quite as sensitive.

 On the day of your appointment, you may feel more comfortable wearing a top with trousers or a skirt rather than a dress so you only have to remove your top half.
 Although you are likely to wear a hospital gown for the actual mammogram, you will feel more comfortable if you aren’t totally exposed underneath.
-It is also advisable to avoid wearing deodorant or body spray, as some products contain metallic elements that could effect the equipment and possibly create an inconclusive or incorrect result.
+It is also advisable to avoid wearing deodorant or body spray, as some products contain metallic elements that could affect the equipment and possibly create an inconclusive or incorrect result.
 A couple of hours before your appointment you may want to consider taking some ibuprofen or another form of anti-inflammatory pain relief to reduce the tenderness in your breasts both during and after the examination.

 What to expect on the day

 When the day of your appointment arrives, try not to worry, a mammogram is a routine scanning process that all women will experience at some point.
 Here are a couple of things to remember to help make the appointment run as smoothly as possible:

 - When you go into your appointment make sure that you have any records or films from any mammograms that you may have had previously.
 This helps the consultant enormously as they can immediately see any changes that may have occurred.